bgoonz/web-dev-notes-resource-site/2-content/work-life/Open-Source/Starting an Open Source Project.md

 If your goal is to learn how to collaborate with others or understand how open source works, consider contributing to an existing project.
 Start with a project that you already use and love.
 Contributing to a project can be as simple as fixing typos or updating documentation.

-If you’re not sure how to get started as a contributor, check out our [How to Contribute to Open Source guide](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/how-to-contribute/).
+If you're not sure how to get started as a contributor, check out our [How to Contribute to Open Source guide](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/how-to-contribute/).

 [](#launching-your-own-open-source-project)Launching your own open source project
 ---------------------------------------------------------------------------------